What is 3D printing?

-Examples & applications of 3D printing
+Examples & applications of additive manufacturing thechnologies such as 3D printing

 Other examples of 3D print would comprise reconstructing body parts and bones in forensic pathology, replicating early artifacts in archaeology, reconstructing fossils in paleontology and reconstructing greatly damaged signs got from crime scene investigations.

-3D printing business
+3D printing markets